Shade (character): Post-Starman (vol. 2)

 Since the end of the Starman (vol. 2) series, the Shade has made cameo appearances in several comic series, including Green Arrow and JSA and was listed alongside magical-based villains such as Felix Faust and Circe.
 He also has a brief appearance in DC's Brave New World in 2006.
-During the Infinite Crisis, he is seen using his powers to help Opal citizens by protecting the buildings they are in (though, in a remark full of his trademark cynicism, he comments he is not doing it to save the citizens themselves, but, rather, he is "saving the architecture").
+During the Infinite Crisis, he is seen using his powers to help Opal citizens by protecting the buildings they are in.

 He shows up in Robinson's Justice League: Cry for Justice, waiting for his old rival Jay Garrick in his home.
 He informs Garrick that the insane supervillain Prometheus has ordered a series of attacks on various superheroes (including Batwoman, Barry Allen, Crimson Avenger, and Stargirl) to distract them from a sinister master plan.
 Shade accompanies Jay to the JLA Watchtower to warn the other heroes of the impending doom.
 He and Jay arrive at the Watchtower just as Prometheus (who had disguised himself as Freddy Freeman and defeated the entire League) attempts to escape.
 Though Jay is easily floored, the Shade proves difficult to defeat, and ultimately ends up stopping Donna Troy from killing the supervillain after he has been beaten into submission.
 The Shade later creates a portal that gives Green Arrow access to Prometheus' otherdimensional lair, where the archer kills Prometheus in revenge for Star City, the dismemberment of his former protege Red Arrow, and the death of Red Arrow's daughter Lian Harper.